zenhack/mule/doc/crash-course.md

 * A dot `.`
 * The body of the expression, which is a function.

+We'll see later that the parameters can be any "pattern," not just variables, but for now we'll assume they are variables.
+Legal variable names must:

+* Start with a lower case letter or underscore
+* Consisit of only letters, numbers, and the characters `_`, `-`, `!`,
+  and `?`.
+* Right now identifiers are ascii-only.
+Eventually we will likely allow any unicode letter, to support developers who speak languages other than English.

 You'll notice that the repl won't display the details of a function;
 instead, it will just say `<lambda>`.
 It will still give you the type however.
 There are a few other sorts of value that will do something